-Jon Tjhia is the Wheeler Centre’s Senior Digital Editor.
+Jon Tjhia was the Wheeler Centre’s Senior Digital Editor.

-In his hypothetical free time, he produces the Paper Radio literary fiction and creative non-fiction podcast (as heard on RN), plays music with Speed Painters and has served on Audiocraft's 2017 programming committee.
+Elsewhere, Jon produces the Paper Radio literary fiction and creative non-fiction podcast, makes the occasional radio thing, writes essays and plays music with Speed Painters.
 In 2016, he was a top-ten finalist in Radiotopia’s Podquest competition.

 Previously, as a digital producer at ABC Radio Australia, Jon developed websites in seven languages, interviewed musicians from around the Pacific Islands, and provided multi-platform coverage of that region’s largest music festival, Fest’napuan.
-He’s occasionally involved in art and sound projects (including a collaborative residency in Wiluna, Western Australia) and has presented, suggested and advised on sound design and audio storytelling at an armful of festivals, conferences and email threads.
+He’s occasionally involved in art and sound projects (including a collaborative residency in Wiluna, Western Australia, Eavesdropping at the Ian Potter Museum of Art, and the Soundhouse programme at London’s Barbican Centre) and has presented, suggested and advised on sound design and audio storytelling at an armful of festivals, conferences and email threads.

 He holds a BA (Cultural Studies) and MMm.
-The latter is an actual postnominal, although your cooking is very nice too.
+The latter is an actual postnominal, although your cooking is indeed good.